 Driving the business into the future with new opportunities and new technologies

 County Building Supplies are a ten branch, multi-company business with outlets from Monmouth to Nuneaton.
 They operate in much the same way as any other independent merchants, with their own vehicle fleet for deliveries, trade counter activities and back-office sales.
 What sets them apart is that they have an above average stock range (circa 19,000 lines) and their multi-company structure.
-County Building Supplies have enjoyed better than average growth due to their progressive nature, focus on service and stock availability; but as we know, growth normally results in growing pains.
+County Building Supplies, an NBG member, have enjoyed better than average growth due to their progressive nature, focus on service and stock availability; but as we know, growth normally results in growing pains.

 James Bradley (Operations Director) has enjoyed many roles in his career at County starting at the Trade Counter before moving to IT, and then Branch Manager.
 He recalls the story so far:

 “I’ve been a long-time advocate of Information Technology within the company, as it is the only way to control the day-to-day running of the business without having to employ additional administration staff.
 If you are to stay in business, let alone prosper in this sector, then you need to remain lean and productive.”

 “We bought Intact Software from Blue Rock Systems back in 2008.
 Once we got over the inevitable bedding-in period it had proven to be a good system and has helped us prosper.
 I guess that if we hadn’t grown the way we have, then we would still be using the same version today.
 It became obvious a few years back that we had exhausted the capabilities of the system and we needed a platform that would further improve productivity, embracing mobility and e-commerce; whilst still retaining the core attributes of the system.
 We had enjoyed an excellent working relationship with Blue Rock but we had a responsibility to our business and the team to ensure that we thoroughly researched the market.”